Hydrogen – a Clean Source

 Acetylene is an essential component for chemical synthesis.
 As the simplest alkyne, with the formula C2H2, it is used in a wide range of synthetic processes, including the manufacturing of polyvinyl chloride and other essential chemicals, and a wide range of specialty products: vitamins, fragrances, flavors, and many others.

 For these uses, acetylene purity is essential so that the chemicals being produced are made flawlessly, without harmful impurities.

-Transform Materials' process for generating acetylene is both clean and green.
+Transform Materials' process for generating acetylene is efficient.
 Using modular technology, our process integrates seamlessly with existing industrial systems and architecture to minimize adoption costs.
 It is readily scalable to match customer needs, whether for large plants or small industrial applications.
 By producing acetylene at the customer's facility, the Transform Materials system bypasses the need for the complex logistics that have been the norm in the acetylene industry.
-Most importantly, Transform Materials reactors yield a product of high purity without themselves generating any greenhouse gases.
+Most importantly, Transform Materials reactors yield acetylene without themselves generating any greenhouse gases.